California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

         $ source ~/laser-runner-cutter/ros2/scripts/setup.sh

+1. Create LiveKit API secret

+    1. Create .env from template

+            $ cd laser-runner-cutter
+            $ cp .env.example .env

+    2. Generate an API secret

+            $ openssl rand -base64 32

+    3. Edit `.env` and replace the API secret with the one generated in the previous step

 ### Using Helios DAC on Linux

 Linux systems require udev rules to allow access to USB devices without root privileges.
 This is already set up as part of the auto-install process above.
 Make sure that the user account communicating with the DAC is in the _plugdev_ group.